How to Add a CSS Fade-in Transition Animation to Text, Images, Scroll & Hover

 Why add fade-in animation to your website?

-The purpose of website animation goes beyond aesthetics.
-Animation can be used to improve the flow of your website and create a more engaging user interface (UI).
+For instance, the purpose of website animation can transcend beyond aesthetics.
+Animation can improve your website's flow and create a more engaging user interface (UI).

 Fade-in animation is just one of many types of animation you can implement on your website.
-There are hover animations, loading animations, and dozens of other animation examples.
-But fade-in animation, in particular, offers plenty of flexibility: you can create image fades, text fades, hovering fades, scrolling fades, and background fades.
+There are hover and loading animations, to name a few.
+(Want inspiration?
+Check out dozens of animation examples.)
+But fade-in animation, in particular, offers plenty of flexibility: You can create image fades, text fades, hovering fades, scrolling fades, and background fades.

-Below we'll walk through an example of each.
+I’ll walk you through an example of each.

 CSS Transition Opacity